 During the High Holidays, two fast days are observed: Yom Kippur, and the lesser known Fast of Gedalia, commemorating the assassination of the last governor of Judea prior to the destruction of the First Temple.
 One of the key purposes of these fast days is to free us from our daily needs, giving us time to concentrate only on the tasks at hand: t’shuvah (repentance), t’filah (prayer) and tzedakah (charity).
-On the holiest day of the year, Jews practice a form of self-denial, refraining from pleasure and denying our bodies nourishment, in order to draw ourselves closer to God.

 You can incorporate social action themes into your Yom Kippur observance in the following ways.

 Make Your Fast Meaningful

 Dedicate your Yom Kippur fast to the millions of people worldwide who face hunger and starvation on a daily basis by donating the amount of money you would have spent to feed yourself and your family during the day to a hunger awareness/advocacy organization.
 One such organization, Mazon: A Jewish Response to Hunger, offers projects that connect hunger-related education and advocacy with the High Holidays.

 Among others, you might consider these activities to help feed the hungry in your own community: